[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 multi account strategy aws

-7. Make Use of AWS Identity Center and Federation
+7. Use AWS Identity Center and Federation

 To simplify the process of managing identities and access to AWS resources, it’s no longer recommended to set up users directly on AWS IAM.
 Instead, AWS advises using a specialized identity provider (IdP) and relying on roles to assign access to those identities.

 An IdP is a service that focuses solely on managing identities, which can be used across your AWS organization via federation.
-While the AWS Identity Center can serve as an IdP, it may be more beneficial to choose a third-party service that specializes in identity management, especially for larger-scale environments.
+Although the AWS Identity Center can serve as an IdP, it may be more beneficial to choose a third-party service that specializes in identity management, especially for larger-scale environments.

 By using an IdP, you can streamline the process of managing user access and reduce the risk of unauthorized access.
-Additionally, AWS Identity Center can facilitate Single-Sign-On (SSO), making it easier for users to access multiple applications, services, and AWS accounts without having to enter separate credentials.
+Additionally, the AWS Identity Center can facilitate Single-Sign-On (SSO), making it easier for users to access multiple applications, services, and AWS accounts without having to enter separate credentials.

 If you’re working on a small project and want to use IAM users without a dedicated external identity provider, it’s important to use the AWS Identity Center to create your users.
-This will ensure that you can easily switch to a multi-account strategy in the future if needed, and provide your users with single sign-on capability and easy multi-account user management.
+This will ensure that you can easily switch to a multi-account strategy in the future if needed and provide your users with single sign-on capability and easy multi-account user management.

 While using IAM users without an external identity provider may be appropriate for small projects, it’s essential to consider the potential risks and limitations.
 Using an external identity provider can provide additional security and management capabilities, and may be necessary for larger or more complex projects.
 It’s essential to regularly review and update your IAM policies and configurations to ensure that they remain appropriate and effective for your needs.

-8. Utilize Roles as Much as Possible
+8. Utilize IAM roles as much as possible

 By granting permission as a Principal via a role’s trust policy, an identity like an IAM user can assume that role, enabling secure access patterns such as keeping IAM users in an account with minimal permissions and allowing them to assume roles for work in a separate account.

-9. Avoid Inline Policies
+9. Avoid inline policies

 Inline policies are policies integrated directly with an IAM identity, useful to ensure that only that identity will have a specific policy.